Smoky Mountains Waterfalls: Explore the National Park’s Attractions

 Smoky Mountains Waterfalls: Plan a Sightseeing Adventure in Tennessee

-Easy Hikes in the Great Smoky Mountains
+Easy Hikes in Great Smoky Mountains

 See two waterfalls – Tom Branch Falls and Indian Creek Falls – in the Deer Creek area.
 This easy hiking trail is less than 2 miles round trip.
 The Deer Creek and Indian Creek trails take hikers to the 60-foot Tom Branch and 25-foot high Indian Creek falls.

-Moderate Hikes (less than 1 mile to 5 miles)
+Moderate Hikes (less than 1 mile)

 Juney Whank falls 90 feet and is located at the end of a moderately difficult 0.8-mile hike.
-The trail leaves from downtown Bryson City and passes Deep Creek campground, making for a quick hike option.
+The trail leaves from downtown Bryson City and passes Deep Creek campground, making for a quick option.
 Juney Whank Falls is divided into two sections.

 More Challenging Hiking Trails (4 to 8 miles)

 Take a 4-mile round-trip hike to Mouse Creek Falls, which measures 45 feet.
 The Big Creek Trail also takes guests to Midnight Hole, a deep pool below 6-foot falls.
 Once at Mouse Creek, sit a spell on benches and enjoy waterfall views.

 Abrams Falls stands 20 feet high, and the hike to the base measures 5 miles round trip.
 The path offers moderate difficulty through pine-oak and hemlock and rhododendron forests.
 Take note: Due to strong currents and undertows, swimming is dangerous and unsafe.
 It’s best to just take pictures and admire the natural surroundings.